 MoDOT is currently designing a project which includes resurfacing the roadway and ADA compliant sidewalks from Lindbergh Blvd in Kirkwood to Big Bend Blvd in Maplewood.
 The City of Kirkwood is partnering with MoDOT to provide enhancements to the project including a 5’ wide green buffer between the sidewalk and roadway, pedestrian lighting and bus shelters within the City limits and a bike lane and other safety improvements at the Woodlawn Avenue intersection.
 More information about the project schedule can be found on MoDOT's project page.

 The project intends to include the reconstruction of the street pavement, improved intersection geometrics and replacement of the traffic signals, and reconstruction or addition of 5' wide ADA compliant sidewalks on Quan Ave.
-A public meeting will be held on April 2, 2019 to discuss the project with the community.
+The City's consultant will be contacting residents to acquire easements to construct the project.
 Construction is anticipated to start winter of 2019.

 W. Essex Avenue Improvements (Conceptual Design)